CAS Frontiers in Philanthropy 2026

 - Prof. Giuseppe UGAZIO, Geneva School of Economics and Management (GSEM) and Geneva Finance Research Institute (GFRI),UNIGE

-- Laetitia GILL, Executive Education Associate, GCP, UNIGE
+- Laetitia GILL, Executive Education Associate, Geneva Centre for Philanthropy (GCP), UNIGE

 - Danièle CASTLE, CEO, Genevensis